 I’ve been asked in the past whether it’s a good idea to try and improve your credit rating while on a DMP, to be more creditworthy once the DMP is complete.
 My honest opinion is that it’s not worth the bother.
 Once you’ve finished your DMP there are some steps you can take to improve your credit rating but if you’re still on a DMP then it won’t make a huge difference.

-What is a credit rating anyway?
+What is your credit rating?

-Lenders all make their own decisions based on the information they think is important.
+All lenders make their own decisions based on the information they think is important.
 Credit reference agencies hold details about your financial accounts but it’s the lenders that crunch the numbers and decide if they want to lend to you or not.

 Don’t sweat the small stuff